 Was it really Hina’s own choice to sacrifice herself or had she been manipulated by the External Forces into believing her sacrifice would solve everything?

-If I were a god and looking to recruit a weather maiden to help return balance to the world, she would be an ideal candidate for the job—naïve, relatively easy to influence, selfless, motivated to make others happy, willing to make sacrifices, secretive, without a parent or guardian to turn to for advice and emotionally fragile due to the impending death of her only parent.
+If I were a god and looking to recruit a weather maiden to help return balance to the world, she would be an ideal candidate for the job—naïve, relatively easy to influence, selfless, motivated to make others happy, willing to make sacrifices, secretive, soon to be without a parent or guardian to turn to for advice and emotionally fragile due to the impending death of her only parent.
 With the right incentives and a little push here and there, this is the kind of person who would be willing to make the sacrifice that I required.

 - Hina seeing the shaft of light while she was at her mother’s deathbed–a light which seemed to draw her towards it.